-JCU Hosts Roundtable on A.I., Ethics and Algorithmic Biases
+JCU Hosts Roundtable on AI, Ethics and Algorithmic Biases

-On October 21, 2019, JCU hosted a high-level roundtable on A.I.: Ethics and Algorithmic Biases, co-organised by the John Cabot University Institute of Future and Innovation Studies and the Canadian Chamber in Italy within the program of “Diplomacy – Festival della Diplomazia”.
+On October 21, 2019, JCU hosted a high-level roundtable on A.I.: Ethics and Algorithmic Biases, co-organized by the John Cabot University Institute of Future and Innovation Studies and the Canadian Chamber in Italy within the program of “Diplomacy – Festival della Diplomazia”.

 The host and moderator of the event was Professor Francesco Lapenta, Director of John Cabot University Institute of Future and Innovation Studies.